Skip to main content

 What it does

 Answers inbound calls in real time with a natural-sounding voice agent.
-Qualifies callers, answers FAQs, and books appointments directly into your calendar.
-Hands off to a human on escalation triggers.
-Covers overflow and after-hours.
+Qualifies callers, answers FAQs, and books appointments straight into your calendar.
+Hands off to a human on escalation triggers, and covers overflow and after-hours.

-The missed call is the most expensive thing most small practices don't track.
-A prospect calls after hours, gets voicemail, and redials the next option on Google.
-That's not a complaint about your staff — it's a structural problem.
-Humans can't be at the phone at 9pm on a Tuesday when someone's crown cracks or a landlord-tenant dispute lands and they need to know if they have a case.
-Voicemail doesn't convert.
-A generic answering service gives callers a script-reader with no knowledge of your intake criteria, your fees, or your schedule.
+The missed call is the most expensive thing most small practices never track.
+A prospect calls after hours, hits voicemail, and dials the next option on Google.
+That is a structural problem, not a knock on your staff.
+No human can sit at the phone at 9pm on a Tuesday when someone's crown cracks or a landlord-tenant dispute lands and they need to know if they have a case.
+Voicemail does not convert.
+A generic answering service hands callers a script-reader with no clue about your intake criteria, your fees, or your schedule.

-A voice receptionist build trains an AI agent on your practice — your services, your FAQ library, your booking logic, your disqualifying triggers.
+A voice receptionist build trains an AI agent on your practice: your services, your FAQ library, your booking logic, your disqualifying triggers.
 It picks up every inbound call.
-Callers don't hear a bot menu; they hear a clear voice that introduces itself as your front desk, asks the right questions, and moves the conversation toward a booked appointment or a clear next step.
-If the caller says something that drops confidence below threshold — a medical emergency, a legal situation that needs an attorney right now, an escalation flag you defined during setup — the system hands off to an on-call human with a warm transfer and a call summary already in the CRM.
+Callers do not hear a bot menu.
+They hear a clear voice that introduces itself as your front desk, asks the right questions, and moves the conversation toward a booked appointment or a clear next step.
+If a caller says something that drops confidence below threshold, like a medical emergency, a legal situation that needs an attorney right now, or any escalation flag you defined during setup, the system hands off to an on-call human with a warm transfer and a call summary already in the CRM.

-For dental practices, that means after-hours triage that distinguishes a broken crown from an acute abscess and routes accordingly.
+For dental practices, that means after-hours triage that tells a broken crown from an acute abscess and routes accordingly.
 For law firms, it means intake qualification that runs the prospect through your matter criteria and conflict pre-check fields before any associate time is spent.
 For HVAC and plumbing contractors, it means a service-call intake that captures the problem, the address, and the urgency tier so the dispatcher wakes up to a prioritized list instead of a stack of voicemails.
-For clinical verticals — physical therapy, med-spa, mental health — the build can be scoped with HIPAA-compliant routing and call logging so protected health information never touches a non-covered system.
+For clinical verticals like physical therapy, med-spa, and mental health, the build can be scoped with HIPAA-compliant routing and call logging so protected health information never touches a non-covered system.

 The build takes three to four weeks.
 The first two weeks are configuration: call flow mapping, FAQ training, escalation rule definition, calendar integration, and CRM logging setup.
-Week three is live testing with real calls — usually a soft launch on overflow and after-hours only before full deployment.
+Week three is live testing with real calls, usually a soft launch on overflow and after-hours only before full deployment.
 Week four is tuning based on real call data.
-After go-live, the retainer covers voice model updates when your service menu changes, escalation rule edits when your on-call rotation shifts, and integration upkeep when your scheduling system pushes a breaking change.
+After go-live, support covers voice model updates when your service menu changes, escalation rule edits when your on-call rotation shifts, and integration upkeep when your scheduling system pushes a breaking change.

 Use cases

 • Dental practice after-hours: caller reports tooth pain and swelling.
-Voice agent triages severity with two qualifying questions, determines likely abscess, flags as urgent, warm-transfers to on-call dentist with call summary including symptom description and caller contact info already logged.
+The voice agent triages severity with two qualifying questions, reads it as a likely abscess, flags it urgent, and warm-transfers to the on-call dentist with a call summary including the symptom and caller contact already logged.

-• Law firm intake: prospect calls Saturday morning about a slip-and-fall.
-Voice agent runs through matter-type qualification, captures incident date and jurisdiction, checks against basic conflict fields, and books a Monday consultation — no paralegal time spent until the consult is already on the.
+• Law firm intake: a prospect calls Saturday about a slip-and-fall.
+The voice agent runs matter-type qualification, captures the incident date and jurisdiction, checks basic conflict fields, and books a Monday consult.
+No paralegal time gets spent until the consult is already on the calendar.

-• HVAC contractor after-hours: homeowner calls at 11pm, no heat.
-Voice agent captures address, equipment type, and urgency, assigns an emergency dispatch tier, logs the job ticket in the field service system, and sends an ETA text — dispatcher wakes up to a prioritized queue.
+• HVAC contractor after-hours: a homeowner calls at 11pm with no heat.
+The voice agent captures the address, equipment type, and urgency, assigns an emergency dispatch tier, logs the job ticket in the field service system, and sends an ETA text.
+The dispatcher wakes up to a prioritized queue.

-• Veterinary clinic overflow: owner calls mid-morning during a staff crunch.
-Agent answers, collects pet name, species, presenting issue, and owner contact, books the appointment or flags for same-day triage callback, and logs the record in the practice management system.
+• Veterinary clinic overflow: an owner calls mid-morning during a staff crunch.
+The agent answers, collects pet name, species, presenting issue, and owner contact, books the appointment or flags for a same-day triage callback, and logs the record in the practice management system.

-• Med-spa: caller asks about pricing for filler and availability this week.
-Agent answers the FAQ, confirms the provider's open slots from the booking calendar, and books the consult — no front-desk staff pulled from an existing patient interaction.
+• Med-spa: a caller asks about filler pricing and availability this week.
+The agent answers the FAQ, confirms the provider's open slots from the booking calendar, and books the consult, with no front-desk staff pulled away from a patient in the room.

-• Real estate brokerage: buyer prospect calls on a Sunday after seeing a listing.
-Agent qualifies pre-approval status, timeline, and property type preference, logs the lead in the CRM with a full qualification summary, and schedules a Monday callback from the assigned agent.
+• Real estate brokerage: a buyer prospect calls on a Sunday after seeing a listing.
+The agent qualifies pre-approval status, timeline, and property type, logs the lead in the CRM with a full qualification summary, and schedules a Monday callback from the assigned agent.

 What’s included